OffBeatHow To Calculate Your Short-Term Vacation Rental Cash Flow

 Step 5: Compute the after-tax cash flow.

 CFBT is a taxable income.
-Multiply it by your marginal tax bracket to find out if there is an additional tax or if you would be saving money on taxes.
+Multiply it by your marginal tax bracket to determine if there is an additional tax or if you would be saving money on taxes.

 CFBT multiplied by Tax Bracket Percentage = After-Tax Cash Flow